textileio/go-buckets/README.md

 It's often useful to recreate a bucket from the remote.
 This is somewhat like re-cloning a Git repo.
 This can be done in a different location on the same machine, or, if `buckd` has a public IP address, from a completely different machine.

-Let's recreate the bucket from the previous step in a new directory outside of the original bucket.
+Let's recreate the bucket from the previous step in a new directory.

 ```
 mkdir mybucket2 && cd mybucket2